old-account-392754/StenoLite/README.md

 Built-in dictionary look up as you type, with two search modes<br>
 Built-in project viewer/editor--create and edit text in a more natural way<br>
 Built-in dictionary viewer/editor<br>
-Extremely fast load times with compiled dictionaries<br>
+Comes with a simple steno tutor program<br>
-Smaller RAM footprint<br>
+Fast load times and a small RAM footprint<br>
 Support for non-English stenograph keyboard layouts<br>
 Push and pop commands: use a single stroke for closing quotations, parenthesis, brackets, html tags, etc.